doczjs/docz/CONTRIBUTING.md

 ### Creating plugins

-If there are some plugin that you want to create, please contact me before to talk about the possibility to make this plugin official!
+If there are some plugins that you want to create, please contact me before to talk about the possibility to make this plugin official!

 ## Commit messages